Viewed 24540 times

 Soaked and cooked chana dal

-Clean the chana dal and remove any kind of stone or dirt.
-To soak chana dal, first wash it twice with water and then soak it in warm water.
-Drain it and boil it in vesselful of water or pressure cook till done.
+Clean the chola dal and remove any kind of stones or dirt.
+To soak chola dal, first wash it twice with water and then soak it in warm water.
+Drain and boil it in a vesselful of water or pressure-cook till done.

 How to Select